 - It’s a good idea to review app permissions from time to time for security reasons, but there can be battery benefits too.
 Go to Settings > Apps & notifications > Advanced > Permission manager and revoke any permissions that you don’t think the apps really need.
 Pay special attention to Location and reduce the number of apps that are Allowed all the time.

 - While Google’s new air gestures can prove handy, they definitely impact battery life because the Pixel 4 is vigilant for movement nearby.
 If you’re not enamored of them anyway, head into Settings > System > Motion Sense and toggle it off.

-- Turn on Dark theme via Settings > Display.
+- Turn on Dark mode — it’s both cool and a battery saver.
+Dark theme via Settings > Display.
 Since the Pixel 4 has an OLED screen, where pixels are lit individually, it won’t drain the battery as fast when most of them are not lit; dark backgrounds require less power.

 - The 90Hz refresh rate is one of our favorite things about the Pixel 4, but there’s no doubt it takes a heavy toll on your battery.
 Go to Settings > Display > Advanced > Smooth display and you can toggle it off.

 - Tweak more display settings.
 There are three things that will help that we haven’t covered yet and all are accessible via Settings > Display.
 First, reduce Screen timeout as far as you can stand, then in Lock screen display make sure Always on is toggled off, and finally in Styles and wallpapers, choose a wallpaper that is static and mostly dark.